tbaumann/typematrix_split_ergogen/README.md

 * Top plate generation
 * Bottom Plate (Thick PCB with cutouts for all components placed at the bottom.
 Optimised for maximum thinness)
 * Remove or document magic numbers
-* Backlight
-* 3D models for 2x1.5u big enter key caps
 * SMD footrints
 * Better nice!nano footprint, steal from https://github.com/bstiq/nice-nano-kicad
 * Middle bracked PCB with touchpad (Holds both halves together rigidly)
-* Align board edges with actual keycap size
-* stabilizer cutouts (Kailh says stabilizers are not supported for PG1232! :worried:) Needs more research...
+* stabilizer cutouts Needs more research...
   Thanks https://github.com/jasonhazel for measuring the ChocFox WOB 3u spacebar stabilizer spacing.
 (40mm)

 ## How to